 7. Self awareness and Expression

 Dabbling in being creative produces an output, which is basically an expression of you — even if you don’t think it is!
 Over time and with a little practice, you can feel a lot more able to express yourself as you become more comfortable in yourself and the different techniques that you are drawn to.

 If you feel you are never creative, that’s cool.
-Maybe try it once a week or month and make a mental note how you feel after.
-Try an adult colouring book, doodle, paint by numbers.
-Do that for a couple of times, then maybe try more often… you may end up doing it daily — but don’t put pressure on yourself to do that from the outset.
+Maybe try it once this month and make a mental note how you feel after.
+Try something you can quickly do like an adult colouring book, doodling, painting by numbers.
+Do that a couple of times in the next few months, then maybe try more often… you may end up doing it daily — but don’t put pressure on yourself to do that from the outset.
 Small, incremental changes can become habit.